Skip to main content

 LLM API Endpoint

-Navigara requires an OpenAI-compatible API endpoint for AI-powered commit analysis.
+Navigara requires an LLM API endpoint for AI-powered commit analysis.
 Supported providers:

 ProviderModelNotes